-A semen analysis report details “what’s in semen”,
+A semen analysis report details “what’s in semen”

 Your urologist or fertility specialist has ordered a semen analysis.
 This may be the first time you’ve asked the question: What’s in semen, exactly?
 It’s the thick, white, sticky ejaculate fluid found in the testes.
 As part of semen analysis, Ovation Fertility Austin andrologists isolate the sperm cells, approximately 1 percent of seminal fluid.
 Findings help to determine fertility potential, vasectomy effectiveness or the presence of disease markers.
+This test is critical early step if you’ve come to a reproductive endocrinologist for Austin IVF or other fertility treatments.

 To better understand what semen contains, we will progress through the male reproductive track.